 Eaton says SAC has been working together with regional chapters and the International Sign Association (ISA) to put together a webinar series that provides a platform for information exchange.
 Members can expect to see weekly webinars on pertinent topics and also have the ability to exchange ideas and information though the online medium.

 People are the cornerstone of any successful business, and while many shops remain open to provide services to the health industry, they are taking all possible measures to ensure the health and safety of their staff.

 “At YPN, we have been showing our support to the sign industry on various social media platforms, says Lavery.
-“We make sure we provide our members with any COVID-19 related information as it becomes available from the Sign Association of Canada.”
+“We make sure we provide our members with any COVID-19 related information as it becomes available from SAC.”

-A message on the company’s website reads: “The health, safety, and well-being of our employees and customers are top priority.
-First and foremost, please be assured we will take all appropriate measures in our day-to day work operations and continue to monitor all calls-to-action from our Canadian government.
+A message on the company’s website reads: “The health, safety, and well-being of our employees and customers are top priorities.
+First and foremost, please be assured we will take all appropriate measures in our day-to-day operations and continue to monitor all calls to action from our Canadian government.